 Workflows allow you to define transitions between states for items recorded in your trackers.
 The states available are dependent on the roles assigned to the user and the kind of tracker in use.
 You can modify workflows or define new ones in the "Workflow" section.
 To change the workflow, select a tracker and the role you wish to change and click "Edit".

 You will see a set of tables that allow you to configure the allowed state transitions.
 Note that you can provide additional transitions when the user is the author or the assignee.

 The workflow definition is a powerful tool.
 For example, you can specify that developers cannot close cases unless they are the ones implementing them (the assignee), as shown below:

 In addition to defining state changes in workflows, you can also specify which fields each role can modify based on the current state of the issue (see the "Fields permission" tab).

 Issues are created to define tasks for projects (bugs, feature requests or improvements) and easily track who will be taking care of them and their current status.
-You can review all of the issues associated to a project from its main page.
+You can review all of the issues associated with a project from its main page.

 Depending on the modules enabled when the project was created, you will see a set of tabs (Activity, Issues, Gantt, …).
 The "New issue" tab displays a form for filing a new issue against the project, which requires the information below